|

 the corporation.

-If the business poses a threat of personal injury or property damage,
+If the business poses a threat of personal injury or property damage, limited

-resulting from personal injury or property damage.
+personal injury or property damage.

 Role